authsec/sphinx/README.md

 $#> docker run --rm -it -v $(pwd):/docs authsec/sphinx make clean html
 ```

+# SASS Compiler

+This is especially useful if you're planning to utilize CSS in your presentation.
+You can generate a CSS from a SCSS source file.
+You can learn all about that at the [Sass: Sass Basics](https://sass-lang.com/guide) site.

+The image contains `pysassc` which is a SASS compiler, and the `pysass` wrapper ([pysass · PyPI](https://pypi.org/project/pysass/)) which allows you to watch the SASS files for changes and compile them automatically when they change.

 # Hovercraft Presentations

 You can find a description of all the bells and whistles of  `hovercraft` where it says [Hovercraft! - Merging convenience and cool!](https://hovercraft.readthedocs.io/en/latest/index.html)